RAGAVIKRISHNA/NAB-HomeLoanEnquiry-Automation/README.md

 1. Maven build

- mvn clean install will execute tests by default and cucumber BDD report can be found under "projectdir\report\index.html"
+ "mvn clean install" or "mvn clean install -U" will execute tests by default and cucumber BDD report can be found under "projectdir\report\index.html"

 2. Using IDE